rustcord/rustcord/README.md

 # rustcord
-A custom Discord API wrapper library written in Rust for use in HarTex.
+A custom Discord API wrapper library written in Rust.